esotericpig/psychgus/README.md

   Skills: [The Blueberry, The Super Sniffer, Positive Work Attitude]
 ```

-Thank you to the people that worked and continue to work hard on the Psych project.
+Thank you to the people that work hard on the Psych project.

 The Psychgus name comes from the well-styled character Gus from the TV show Psych.